heptarch/heptarch.github.io/drafts/kernel-integral.md

 f(x)e^{-i\omega x} \, \text{d}x.
 $$

-Let's warm up with a simple one, using the pairs
+We can consult a table and pick out, for instance, the pairs

 $$
 \begin{align*}